tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
-`req_options` | (Optional) You can pass in a request object to specify the page type and orientation of the PDF content.
-If not specified, PDF content will have default page type and orientation.
+`req_options` | (Optional) You can pass in a request object to specify the page type and orientation of the PDF content, as well as the maxage of the cached PDF render on server.
+If not specified, PDF content will have default page type and orientation, and will be cached for 240 minutes.
 You can also specify view filters to be applied when the PDF is generated.
 See [PDFRequestOptions class](#pdfrequestoptions-class) for more details.

 **Exceptions**